Incentive Aware AI Regulations: A Credal Characterisation: Incentive Aware Regulation

-\begin{definition}(Implementable Regulation Mechanism) Let $P\in\Delta(\mathcal{Z})$ be the model provider's type and $\Pi$ denote the regulation mechanism.
-Also, let $G(\Pi,P)\in\{0,1\}$ be the provider's decision to participate in the market.
-Then, the mechanism $\Pi$ is said to \emph{implement} the requirement $\mathfrak{R}$ if and only if $\mathfrak{R}(P)=G(\Pi,P)$ for all $P\in\Delta(\mathcal{Z})$. \end{definition} We call $\Pi$ that satisfies Definition~\ref{def:implementable-regulation} \emph{implementable}.
-A regulation mechanism $\Pi$ that satisfies both obedience and feasibility is implementable.
+\end{definition} We call $\Pi$ that satisfies Definition~\ref{def:implementable-regulation} \emph{implementable}.
 When model providers are certain about their type $P$, their decision to participate in the market is given by $G(\Pi,P)=\mathbbm{1}[\sup_{\pi\in\Pi}\mathbb{E}_P[\pi(Z)]>C]$.
 Given the obedience to regulations, $G(\Pi,P)=0$ whenever $\mathfrak{R}(P)=0$ and based on the feasibility of regulations, $G(\Pi,P)=1$ whenever $\mathfrak{R}(P)=1$.
-Therefore, a $\Pi$ that satisfies both obedience to regulation and feasibility is also implementable. \begin{theorem} An implementable regulation mechanism $\Pi$ for a requirement $\mathfrak{R}$ exists if and only if
+Therefore, a mechanism $\Pi$ that satisfies both obedience to regulation and feasibility is also implementable.
+We now establishes a sufficient and necessary condition for any regulation requirement $\mathfrak{R}$ to be implementable. \begin{theorem} An implementable regulation mechanism $\Pi$ for a requirement $\mathfrak{R}$ exists if and only if